agiliq/django-graphos/README.md

 * LineChart
 * BarChart

-With Graphos, switching from gchart LineChart to yui LineChart can be done within minutes.
+With Graphos, switching from google's LineChart to yui LineChart can be done within minutes.
 So would be the case in switching from yui AreaChart to morris AreaChart.

 ### Running demo project locally